klarna/remote-frames/README.md

 )
 ```

-### Callbacks on `UnicornRemoteFramesProvider`
+### Callbacks on `RemoteFramesProvider`

-Two callbacks are available on `UnicornRemoteFramesProvider`:
+Two callbacks are available on `RemoteFramesProvider`:

 - `onFrameAdded`: gets call whenever another frame is added to the stack
 - `onEmptyStack`: gets call whenever all frames are removed from the stack

 ### Passing the `targetDomElement`

-The `targetDomElement` used to render the new React tree can be passed directly to the `UnicornRemoteFramesProvider` as a prop, or it can be passed as a Promise, allowing you to wait until the targetDomElement is available (for example if it is rendered in another window).
+The `targetDomElement` used to render the new React tree can be passed directly to the `RemoteFramesProvider` as a prop, or it can be passed as a Promise, allowing you to wait until the targetDomElement is available (for example if it is rendered in another window).

 Frames stacked before the `targetDomElement` is available will be queued, so you will not lose any information.